Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Now we have the `geometry_x` column representing the building geometries and the `geometry_y` column representing the road geometries (LineStrings).
 To visualize the connecting lines between buildings and roads, we first need to create geometries that connect the building and closest road geometry from the locations where the distance is shortest.
-To do this, we can take advantage of a handy function called `shortest_line()` from the `shapely` library that returns a LineString object representing the line between locations with shortest distance between the geometries.
+To do this, we can take advantage of a handy function called `shortest_line()` from the `shapely` library that returns a LineString object between the input geometries showing the shortest distance between them.
 Based on these, we can create a connecting line between a given building and the closest road.
-Finally, we create a new `GeoDataFrame` called `connectors` out of these lines and also store the length of the LineStrings as a separate column:
+Finally, we create a new `GeoDataFrame` called `connectors` out of these lines and also store the length of the `LineString`s as a separate column:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}